Epochi/knucks-bots/README.md

 Requires pyhon 3.11.
 I recommend using .venv and setting export PYTHONPATH="$PYTHONPATH:full-path-to-directory/knucks-bots" in activate file

-To train models there are blocks of code at the end of training files in /training folder that try different configurations
+To train models go to training/trainer_runner.py and run one of the models

 ## Available configurations

-player_actions.start_game accept few configurations for game rules.
-Turning off the rule to remove opponent dice makes the game significantly simpler and in turn makes it quicker to train a model.
+utils.play_game.GameRules exposes all available rule configurations. i.e. turning off the rule to remove opponent dice makes the game significantly simpler and in turn makes it quicker to train a model.
+Or using lower max value for dice can make for a smaller state, but it also makes the game more random, leaving choices less meaningful

 ## V1 and V2